-Best Sugar Cookie Recipe: For Decorating and Devouring.
-By far my favorite recipe to use when making cutout sugar cookies, AND they hold their shape!
+Easy Sugar Cookie Recipe: These cut-out cookies are amazing for decorating is by far my favorite recipe to use when making cut-out sugar cookies and hold their shape!

 I love using big-white, art paper, to roll my sugar cookies out.
-Keeps my counter “cleaner,” and I can just roll it up and throw it in the trash.
+It keeps my counter “cleaner,” and I can just roll it up and throw it in the trash when I’m done rolling them out.

 Sprinkle a little flour on the paper, that way the cookie dough doesn’t stick!